Why Trump’s travel ban won’t work – and doesn’t deserve to

 So it is now with Trump and his latest travel ban, which was prompted by the actions of one man in Colorado now being held for a firebombing attack on peaceful demonstrators showing support for Israeli hostages.
 The man and his family are Egyptian nationals.
 Egypt is not on the list of countries targeted under Trump's order.
 Neither, by the way, is Saudi Arabia, nor the United Arab Emirates, nor Lebanon, whose nationals (also including an Egyptian) were responsible for the 9/11 attacks.
 They are still free to come and go to America.

-Yet on the list of nationals marked out to be shamed by Trump are Haitians and those of Haitian descent, of which there are more than 1m people living in the US.
+Yet on the list of nationals marked out to be shamed by Trump are Haitians and those of Haitian descent, of whom there are more than a million living in the US.
 Close family members of US nationals of Haitian heritage might be able to get a visa, but (perhaps) only with a DNA test.
-Their friends and relatives will find it more difficult – if not impossible – to see their loved ones in America, despite, thus far, there being no evidence of any Haitian terrorist threat to the governemnt of the United States.
+Their friends and relatives will find it more difficult – if not impossible – to see their loved ones in America, despite, thus far, there being no evidence of any Haitian terrorist threat to the government of the United States.

 There remains only the infamous fever dream of Donald Trump, which you may recall seized him during one of his election rallies last year: “In Springfield, they’re eating the dogs, the people that came in, they’re eating the cats.
 They’re eating the pets of the people that live there.”
 Baseless, obviously, but unnervingly effective.
 The kind of mantra that sticks, however outlandish and misleading.